SAN FRANCISCO, March 11 Hewlett-Packard Co's

 Both firms blamed the directors for inadequate due diligence

 relating to the acquisition of Autonomy.
-HP, which acquired the
+But Gupta on Monday

-HP's official recommendation that shareholders vote to re-elect
+repeated HP's official recommendation that shareholders vote to

 The recommendation against Lane marked one of the few